lmolkova/correlation/http_protocol_proposal_v1.md

 `Request-Id` is required field, which means that every instrumented request MUST have it.
 If implementation does not find `Request-Id` in the incoming request headers, it should consider it as non-instrumented and MAY not look for `Correlation-Context`.

-Implementations SHOULD support [hierarchical structure](hierarchical_request_id.md) for the Request-Id.
+Implementations SHOULD support hierarchical structure for the Request-Id, described in [Hierarchical Request-Id document](hierarchical_request_id.md).

 ### Request-Id Format
 `Request-Id` is a string up to 128 bytes in length inclusively.